algoplexity/cybernetic-intelligence/work/synthetic-data.md

+Key Issue of Synthetic Data Generation (General, with a nod to semantics):
+The fundamental challenge in generating synthetic text is to create data that not only mimics statistical and structural properties of the original corpus but also faithfully captures and preserves the complex semantic meanings, nuanced arguments, and thematic interrelations present in the source documents.
+Impact of this Issue:
+Failure to achieve this semantic fidelity can result in synthetic data that, while appearing superficially similar, misrepresents or omits crucial insights, leading to flawed analyses, unreliable AI model training, and ultimately, a distorted understanding of the original information.

 This is a very insightful connection!
 The attached Colab notebook (`meta_synthetic_data_llama3_2_(3b)_py.txt`) demonstrates using the **Meta Synthetic Data Kit** to generate question-answer (QA) pairs from a source document (a research paper in that example) and then fine-tuning an LLM (Llama 3.2 3B) on these synthetic QA pairs.

 You can absolutely adapt this technique to generate synthetic data from the question-response pairs you've extracted (presumably the `stage4a_collated_texts_for_thematic_analysis_...json` file, which contains texts per QID).
 This synthetic data could then be used to fine-tune an LLM to better understand and respond to queries about your specific public consultation data.